data-henrik/watson-conversation-tool/README.md

 If you have been working with the Watson service and Python before, you probably already have everything installed.
 If not, you need to install Python and then head over to the [Watson Developer Tools](https://www.ibm.com/watson/developercloud/developer-tools.html) and follow the link to the [Python SDK](https://github.com/watson-developer-cloud/python-sdk).
 Install the SDK, too.
 Now download a copy of this repository or clone it.

 ## wctool.py
 To use the tool, copy `config.sample.json` or `config.ICFsample.json` to `config.json` and insert your service credentials.
 Note that the service URL depends on the IBM Cloud region.
 It is shown as part of the credentials.
-Either username / password or the API key are needed.
+An API key is needed.
 If you have multiple environments then you can specify the configuration file using the `-config myconfig.json` option.

 Some commands and parameters:
 ```